 - T-Shirts: Pack ALL the random school, sports, and camp t-shirts they already own.

 - Shorts: These are Caroline’s favorite shorts.
-They are flowy and breathable (perfect for hot days) but also have a compression liner underneath that allows shorts to stay in place while being active.
+They are flowy and breathable (perfect for hot days).
 Thomas will pack 6 pairs of these lightweight shorts.
 They are moisture-wicking, quick-drying, are easy to dress up or down, and are available in several colors.

-- Pants: If you need to bring a nicer pair of pants, we love these for Thomas.
+- Pants: If you need to bring a nicer pair of pants for ceremonies, chapel, etc., we love these for Thomas.

 - Sweatshirt: A fun item to buy from your camp store, if available.